Mahshad89/RandomPass/README.md

  ## UML
  Drawing 3 big and good diagrams.

- From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/ActivityDiagram.png you can see Activity Diagram.
+ From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/ActivityDiagram.png you can see the Activity Diagram.

+ From this link, https://github.com/Mahshad89/RandomPass/blob/main/UML/ClassDiagram.png you can see the Class Diagram.